scottohalloran/IrishGrammar/IrishVerbConjugator/IrishVerbs.md

 Second Conjugation
 In the first person plural of verbs with a slender root, -igh is changed to -íomar.
-In the first person plural of verbs with a slender root, -aigh is changed to -aíomar.
+In the first person plural of verbs with a broad root, -aigh is changed to -aíomar.

 Present Tense